neondatabase/website/content/docs/guides/liquibase-workflow.md

 ### Apply changes to the target developer database

 Run `liquibase update` to apply the changes to the target developer database.
-Iterate until you are happy with the final state.
+Iterate until you are happy with the changes on your development database.

 ```bash
 liquibase update